-Based on the information presented above, this section will aim to identify reforms to laws and practices that improve the vetting, implementation and outcomes of large-scale agricultural production investments in Uganda.
-The primary goal of the suggested reforms is to ensure that agricultural investments reduce rural poverty in Uganda, advance the interests and needs of existing land holders and maintain or enhance Uganda's biodiversity, ecosystem services and natural resources.
-Given that this research is based heavily on literature and interviews with knowledgeable stakeholders, the suggested reforms should be subjected to further research and public debate.
+Based on the information presented above, this section will aim to identify reforms to laws and practices that improve the implementation and outcomes of large-scale agricultural production investments in Uganda.
+The primary goal of the suggested reforms is to ensure that agricultural investments reduce rural poverty in Uganda and advance the interests and needs of existing land holders.
+Given that this research is based heavily on literature and interviews with knowledgeable stakeholders, the suggested reforms should be subjected to further research and public debate (NGO C 2012).
 Still, it is hoped that these suggestions will inform the debate on agricultural investment in Uganda to ensure these projects contribute to sustainable and equitable development.